syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Area.md

 # Chart Area in Windows Forms Chart

-EssentialChart comes with chart divide area support, wherein a single [ChartArea](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartArea.html) can be divided into equal squares to display more than one chart **(pie, funnel or pyramid)**.
+Essential® Chart comes with chart divide area support, wherein a single [ChartArea](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartArea.html) can be divided into equal squares to display more than one chart **(pie, funnel or pyramid)**.
 To enable this [ChartArea.DivideArea](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartArea.html#Syncfusion_Windows_Forms_Chart_ChartArea_DivideArea) property should be set to true.

 By enabling this property, the following are possible.